PMDmaido/Fruit-Ninja-Multiplayer-Network-Games/README.md

 Player performance (scores) and ping latency data are logged to a text file located in the game directory.

 ## Authorship
 The dragonfly folder and SFML-2.6 folder are from https://dragonfly.wpi.edu.
 The Dragonfly engine, the sounds, and most of the sprites are made by professor Mark ClayPool.
-Other programming files, which enabling the functions, are developed by me.
+Other programming files, which enabling the functions, are developed by me for my project in the Multiplayer Network Games class.